• Skip to main content

 Read all these instructions prior to applying.

-Applications should be submitted ONLINE through the Accela Cannabis Customer Portal at: https://aca-prod.accela.com/NVCCB/.
+Applications must be submitted ONLINE through the Accela Cannabis Customer Portal at: https://aca-prod.accela.com/NVCCB/.

 NOTE: The CCB no longer accepts mail-in applications, all information is required to be electronically attested to.
-Contact the CCB if you have questions or concerns regarding this process.
+Contact the CCB at [email protected] if you have questions regarding this process.

 After you have created an account and logged in, follow the step-by-step instructions.

-Once your payment is received and processed, and all required documents have been properly submitted and verified, you will receive an email to access your Temporary Agent Card, allowing you to begin working immediately.
+Once your payment is received and processed, and all required documents have been properly submitted and verified, you will receive an email to access your Temporary Agent Card, allowing you to begin working immediately and for up to 90 days while the CCB awaits your background results.
+You will need to log into your Accela account to retrieve the temporary agent card from your attachments.

 If your application is not complete, an email will be sent to you outlining corrections needed.